Ultramann/rpi/README.md

 	sudo systemctl enable ssh && sudo systemctl start ssh
 	```
 ## Emacs
+## Daemon
+### Currently Not Using, Using Screen Instead
+*It seems that moving between dired directories quits out of the buffer, so it closes the emacs client session*

+Run: `systemctl --user enable emacs`.
+This seems to symlink from `~/config/systemd/user/default.target.wants/emacs.service' to '/usr/lib/systemd/user/emacs.service`.

+So it seems that there's user specific systemd settings kept in `~/conf/systemd/user` and that programs like emacs save their default system units to `/usr/lib/systemd`.
+The fact that emacs was in `/usr/lib/systemd/user` probably is what lead systemctl to make a `~/config/systemd/user` directory when I asked it to enable emacs for my user.

+### Screen
+`sudo apt install screen`

+To get emacs colors working had to add `~/.sreenrc` file with: `term xterm-256color`.
+Since I'm only really using it to keep emacs running between sessions, also added this alias to `.bashrc`: `alias screen='screen -R emacs'`.

 ### w3m
 Install w3m: `sudo apt-get install w3m`.